Contact us today for a free quote.

 Why are Biodiversity Net Gain Assessments required?

-The Environment Bill was passed in 2021.
-Under The Environment act 2021, developments and projects will now need to ensure there is at least a 10% net gain to biodiversity.
-This net gain will be measured through Metric 3.0.
+The Environment Bill was passed and achieved royal assent in November 2021.
+Under The Environment Act 2021, developments and projects will now need to ensure there is at least a 10% net gain to biodiversity.

 “To protect and enhance biodiversity and geodiversity, plans should: